 The answer boils down to a simple concept – automation that you control, as the preview screen below illustrates.
 In no time, AutoGate lets you preview all the clusters in all the samples in whatever experiment you are doing, which helps you decide at any point which sample you want to look at next.

-We purposely stop short of full automation, enabling you to decide how much you want to rely on your own experience and domain knowledge.
-But, to the degree you choose, you can turbocharge your work, asking AutoGate to do do all your compensation and gating for you.
+To the degree and method you choose, you can turbocharge your work, asking AutoGate to do do all your compensation and gating for you.

 EPP is designed to find subsets based on phenotyping markers and scatter parameters.